VPetukhov/ggrastr/doc/Raster_geoms.md

 completely rasterizing the plot distorts important text content and prevents readers from editing and copying.
-The solution provided here within the package `ggrastr` is to rasterize layers that have a lot of data points, keeping all the rest as vector.
+The solution provided here within the package `ggrastr` is to rasterize layers that have a lot of data points, keeping all the rest in vector format.

 The simplest way to rasterize some of your layers is to call `rasterize` on the plot object: